LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 ```

 ---
-- Generate a simple I-O intensive benchmark load with Spark
+- Generate a simple I/O intensive benchmark load with Spark
   - Setup or copy a large test table, using TPCDS schema
   - query a large fact table, for example store_sales with a filter condition that forces a full scan
   - additional tip: use a filter condition that returns 0 (or very few rows) and use "select *" (all columns)